-KIS will provide support for patients with:
+KIS can provide support for patients with:

-- Anticipatory Care Plans (eACP) - Long-Term Conditions (LTC)
+- Anticipatory Care Plans (ACP) - Long-Term Conditions (LTC)

-- Mental Health Issues - Memory Loss
+- Mental Health Issues - Complex Medical Issues

-There are many benefits.
-To name a few, these are:
+There are many potential benefits, including:

-- Reduction of errors in the transcription of data from paper-based records, as all patient data will be automatically downloaded from GP Practices to the Emergency Care Summary (ECS). - Reduction of the risk that inappropriate care is given by displaying patient information on one easy-to-access user interface. - The KIS is patient-centred: the patient and/or the patient's carer will be directly involved in the creation of the KIS. - The KIS information will be available quickly for OOH and Emergency users. - The KIS will contain up-to-date patient information, which will save time for clinicians as they will not have to phone GP Practices to obtain critical information.
+- Reduction of errors in the transcription of data from paper-based records, as all patient data is automatically downloaded from GP Practices to the Emergency Care Summary (ECS). - Reduction of the risk that inappropriate care is given by displaying patient information on one easy-to-access user interface. - The KIS is patient-centred: the patient and/or the patient's carer can be involved in the creation of the KIS. - The KIS information is available quickly for OOH and Emergency users. - The KIS contains up-to-date patient information, which saves time for clinicians, as they will not have to phone GP Practices to obtain critical information.